 Garage Door Maintenance Tips

-Testing and Garage Door Maintenance for Your Opener
+Testing & Garage Door Maintenance for Your Opener

 There are routine safety and garage door maintenance steps that Raynor Garage Doors of Kansas City suggests you follow once a month.
 For instance, review your owner’s manual for the door opener.
 And if you do not have an owner’s manual, look for the opener model number on the back of the power unit and request a manual from the manufacturer.